Collection Manager Overview

 SCE platforms perform stateful tracking of each network transaction conducted on the links on which they are situated.
 Using this statefulness, the SCP tracks several OSI Layer 7 protocols (such as HTTP, RTSP, SIP, or Gnutella) to report on various application level attributes.

-These RDRs typically contain transaction-level parameters ranging from basic Layer 3-4 attributes (such as source IP, destination IP, and port number) to protocol-dependant Layer 7 attributes (such as user-agent, hostname for HTTP, or e-mail address of an SMTP mail sender), and also generic parameters (such as time of day and transaction duration).
+Transaction-level parameters ranging from basic Layer 3-4 attributes (such as source IP, destination IP, and port number) to protocol-dependant Layer 7 attributes (such as user-agent, hostname for HTTP, or e-mail address of an SMTP mail sender), and also generic parameters (such as time of day and transaction duration).
 These RDRs are important for content-based billing schemes and for detailed usage statistics.

-The SCA BB application Transaction RDRs are in this category.
+SCA BB application Transaction RDRs are in this category.

 SCP application activity reports

 The SCP application can program the SCE platform to perform various actions on network traffic.
 These actions include blocking transactions, shaping traffic to certain rates and limits, and performing application-level redirections.
 When such an operation is performed, the SCP application may produce an RDR.

 The SCA BB application Breaching RDRs and Blocking RDRs are in this category.
 Breaching RDRs are generated when the system changes its active enforcement on a subscriber (because usage exceeded a certain quota).
 Blocking RDRs are generated when an SCE platform blocks a network transaction (according to rules contained in the current service configuration).

 Collection Manager Software Package